Affiliated Faculty

 Prof. Carr is interested in the ways people talk about social problems, and how that talk shapes social work interventions.
 She sustains particular interests in cultural and clinical theories of addiction, the politics of therapeutic practices, and both everyday and explicitly formalized modes of political communication-especially in relation to gender, race and sexuality.
 Her current research focuses on American social workers' theories of language, and how those theories influence interactions with clients.

-Gina Fedock is an Assistant Professor in the School of Social Service Administration.
+Gina Fedock is an Associate Professor in the School of Social Service Administration.
 Her work centers on improving women's physical and mental health and spans the boundaries of public health, criminal justice, and social work.
 Her research focuses on women’s interactions with formal systems (e.g. medical and criminal-legal systems) and examines influencing factors on women’s health.
 In addition, she integrates women's experiences of gender-based violence, such as sexual violence and intimate partner violence, into her research.
 Through a human rights framework, her work advocates for addressing social injustices in order to improve women's health and wellbeing.

 Samuel Deutsch Professor